 Trauma causes people to feel overpowered and helpless.
 As a matter of fact, that reaction often deters them from getting treatment.
 Many types of therapy exist that can help overcome trauma.
 Furthermore, they can assist in helping a person become and stay sober.

-Some of our trauma therapy include the following:
+Our Los Angeles trauma therapy includes the following:

 - Cognitive-Behavioral therapy